 Matthew 26:74But he became a man so close and powerful with God that even his shadow falling on someone could heal them.

 - Saul was a blood-thirsty persecutor of all who followed Christ.

 He transformed into Paul, a tender-hearted brother willing to die for Jesus.

-3. The woman from Samaria with an unsavory reputation:
+3. The woman from Samaria had an unsavory reputation.